Glenn Stok has been publishing educational articles on the HubPages Network since 2009 and has received numerous achievement awards.

 19. Don't Abuse Animated GIFs

-HubPages now supports animated GIFs in hubs, but this can be very distracting to readers.
-I suggest you refrain from using this feature unless you have a very good reason for it.
+HubPages and Maven support animated GIFs, but this can be very distracting for readers.
+I suggest you refrain from using this feature unless you have an excellent reason for it.

 A short animation that adds value to the content may be useful, but adding one just for the sake of having something in motion should be avoided, in my opinion.